iommirocks/iommi/docs/admin.rst

-The easiest way to find the path for configuration is to have `settings.IOMMI_DEBUG` turned on (by default on if `DEBUG` is on), and use "Inspect element" in your browser to find the `data-iommi-path` and `data-iommi-type` attributes.
-The first gives you the path to the node and the second gives you the iommi class to look at to get the specific option.
+The easiest way to find the path for configuration is to have `settings.IOMMI_DEBUG` turned on (by default on if `DEBUG` is on), and use the pick feature and click on the element.
+You'll get the path and also the type so you can click your way to the documentation for that class.

 In the example above the `data-iommi-path` would be `parts__all_models__columns__model_name__cell` and `data-iommi-type` is